Pyotr Saltykov: Seven Years' War

+Later life

 In 1763, Saltykov became commander-in-chief of Moscow and was put in charge of the Moscow Senate Office.
 During Saltykov's time in office, he established a number of new post offices, restored Golovinsky and Kolomensky Palaces, and a number of city gates.
 They also repaired most of the worn-out bridges across the Moscow River and continued dismantling the walls of the White City (fortification belt around Moscow) in order to provide building material for the construction of the Orphanage ordered by Catherine the Great and the restoration of the Arsenal.
 In April 1764, Saltykov reported to Saint Petersburg on the opening of the Moscow Orphanage.
 With the purpose of providing Muscovites with food, Saltykov banned the removal of imported bread from the city and arranged for wholesale purchases of bread from landowners.
 He also secured regular wine deliveries to Moscow, the need for which had been estimated at 575,000 vedros.
 Saltykov was also fighting against gambling.

 In 1765, he took part in burning of books "harmful to the society" at the order of Catherine the Great.
 During the plague outbreak in 1771, which caused mass departure of landowners, city officials, and rich merchants from Moscow, Pyotr Saltykov asked Catherine the Great for permission to leave the city.
 Without waiting for her reply, he left for his Marfino estate on the outskirts of Moscow.
 After a plague riot had broken out in Moscow on 16 September, Saltykov returned to the city.
 However, Catherine the Great relieved him of his post on 13 November 1771.
-A year later, he died on his estate at Marfino.
+After his retirement, the universally forgotten famous Elizabethan field marshal did not live for long and a year later died on his estate at Marfino.

+Awards

+Saltykov was awarded the following honours: